digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

 # Deprecated Guide - Installation on Ubuntu

-> Warning: This guide has been deprecated as of version 1.9 of Baserow.
+> Warning: This guide has been deprecated as of version 1.9 of Fwego.
 Please follow
 > the [Install on Ubuntu - Upgrade from 1.8.2 Section](install-on-ubuntu.md)
-> if you installed Baserow 1.8.2 using this guide to upgrade.
+> if you installed Fwego 1.8.2 using this guide to upgrade.

-This deprecated and now unsupported guide will walk you through a production installation of Baserow.
+This deprecated and now unsupported guide will walk you through a production installation of Fwego.
 Specifically this document aims to provide a walkthrough for servers running Ubuntu 18.04.03 LTS.
 These instructions have been tested with a clean install of Ubuntu 18.04.03 LTS and a user account with root access.
 Note that without root access, many of the instructions cannot be executed, so root access is necessary in